-Liraglutide is a human Glucagon-Like Peptide-1 (GLP-1) analogue with 97% homology to human GLP-1 that binds to and activates the GLP-1 receptor.
+Liraglutide binds to and activates the GLP-1 receptor.
 The GLP-1 receptor is the target for native GLP-1, an endogenous incretin hormone that potentiates glucose-dependent insulin secretion from the pancreatic beta cells.
 Unlike native GLP-1, liraglutide has a pharmacokinetic profile in humans suitable for once daily administration.
 Following subcutaneous administration, the protracted action profile is based on three mechanisms: self-association, which results in slow absorption, binding to albumin and enzymatic stability towards the dipeptidyl peptidase (DPP-IV) and neutral endopeptidase (NEP) enzymes resulting in a long plasma half-life.